sagwascript/sagwascript/README.md

 ### Hello!

-My name is Muhammad Riza and I code something that supposed to works on web browser, so called Web Developer.
+My name is Muhammad Riza and I code something that supposed to work on web browser, so called Web Developer.

 You can also find me here: